2025 Military Pay Charts

 This increase is determined by the Employment Cost Index, calculated several times a year by the Department of Labor.
 The military uses the October ECI year-over-year change to determine the percentage pay raise for the following year.

-However, the president or Congress may supersede this automatic amount.
+However, as in 2025, Congress may supersede this automatic amount.

 Where to Find Information About Military Pay Changes